OlinCompArchFA20/Lab01_solution/README.md

       // Your Code Here!
     endmodule

-You'll also need to test your code, so you can make use of the ``test_ha.v`` and ``test_fa.v`` testbench stubs that we've provided.
+You'll also need to test your code, so you can make use of the ``test_ha.v`` testbench and ``test_fa.v`` testbench stub  that we've provided.
+Have a look at the half adder testbench and really try to understand it before moving on to the other testbenches.
 To test your half adder, you can do the following:

     make test_ha.bin
     ./test_ha.bin